tensult/role-acl/README.md

 e.g. `ac.can(role).execute('create').on(resource)`
 - Role hierarchical inheritance.
 - Define grants at once (e.g. from database result) or one by one.
+- Grant permissions by resources and actions define by glob notation.
 - Grant permissions by attributes defined by glob notation (with nested object support).
 - Ability to filter data (model) instance by allowed attributes.
 - Ability to control access on "own" or "any" resources.